stepintoswift/stepintoswift.github.io/_posts/2020-02-10-typealias.md

 permalink: typealias
 published: true
 tags: [typealias]
-title: "What is a typealias?"
+title: "What is a Typealias?"
 ---

 # Typealias

 ## What is a Typealias?

-- Adds a named alias for an existing type
+- Adds a named alias for an existing type.
-- Does not create a new type, it just refers to the existing type
+- Does not create a new type, it just refers to the existing type.
-- You can use this named alias instead / as well as of the existing type name
+- You can use this named alias instead / as well as of the existing type name.

+## Grammar
-- Grammar: "A typealias definition"
+- "I created a typealias definition for...".

 ## Creating a Typealias